 Last year The Washington Post published a story about a church that was giving away cars through a raffle to celebrate the opening of its new location.
 One person who attended in hopes of walking away with a new vehicle said, “Who doesn’t need a new car?
 Different people have different things that bring them to Christ, to church.
 It doesn’t always have to be traditional methods.”
+However, there are dangers when the end doesn’t justify the means.

 While there are many different scenarios and circumstances in which people hear the gospel, the apostle Paul is clear that faith comes by hearing and hearing by the word of Christ (Rom 10:17).
 This is not simply a problem that faces the church in the present day.
 In the late 1800s, Baptist churches in England were trading the gospel for entertainment to entice people to join them.
 The Prince of Preachers, Charles Spurgeon, rebuked those who partook in this approach as he exposed this movement for compromising the gospel.
 This problem of trying to create kingdoms rather than playing a part in God building His kingdom goes back even further than the 1800s.